Kubernetes Logging Simplified – Pt 1: Applications

 Once you have your Template created, click ‘Add Agents’.

-, you’ll see an observIQ Agent for each node in your cluster.
-Additionally, if you return to your template, you’ll also see each of these agents related to your Template as well.
-A good thing to know, if you want to make configuration changes to your agents, you can now just modify Agent configuration directly from the Templates.
+After a few minutes, observIQ agents will be running in your cluster.
+If you run kubectl get pods | grep observing-agent, you’ll see an observIQ Agent for each node in your cluster.
+If you return to your template, you’ll also see each of these agents related to your Template.
+A good thing to know is that if you want to make configuration changes to your agents, you can now modify Agent configuration directly from the Templates.

 Kubectl get pods | grep observiq-agent